 - An account with an online fax service.
 These services will be in charge of converting every fax you send into a format that is compatible with legacy fax machines.
 They will also provide an online fax number for receiving faxes.
 Getting an account with some of the most popular services is free for the first month, if you decide to test it our first, from there you’ll have to continue paying a monthly fee, which can go from $5 to $15.

-Steps to Send Fax Through Gmail
+How to Send a Fax from Gmail

 Follow the steps below to send your first fax online.
 This method is also known as “email faxing”, because it is extremely similar to sending a common email, you just have to know where to enter the necessary information that will be converted into fax.
 To make things easier for you, here’s a list of differences you have to know in order to send an email to a fax machine: